kimmykokonut/dumpling-client/README.md

 Stretch Goals:
 User:
-  * user can register,login/out. i want it to show in the header who is logged in or offer a signin. (issue as header is outside of state component DumplingControl)
+  * user can register,login/out. i want it to show in the header who is logged in or offer a signin. (issue as header is outside of state component DumplingControl).
+  (currently read access regardless of signin. user needs to be logged in to create-desired. but need to build out now that it's hosted to test crud for user)
   * Update login page to show sign in only, then they can route to register if needed. once user signed in, only show logout button.
 Detail:
   * add tags property (issue with async/useeffect/state)